rspencer01/dent/docs/tutorial-shadertoy.rst

 string "main".

 Hence the change to the scene is quite minimal.
-We also define a `display` function that is called to refresh the screen::
+We also define a :code:`display` function that is called to refresh the screen::

   from dent.RectangleObjects import RectangleObject